3 years full-time or equivalent part-time

-You’ll examine the international dimensions of criminal justice as well as the technological advances that impact the sector, including an emphasis on predicting the commission of crime, detecting and stopping criminal behaviour, and implementing effective and efficient criminal sanctions.
+In the first degree of its kind in Victoria, you'll unpack the causes of crime as well as the fallout.
+Examine the international dimensions of criminal justice, as well as the technological advances impacting the sector, including predicting the commission of crime, detecting and stopping criminal behaviour, and implementing effective and efficient criminal sanctions.

-Build up your CV with real industry experience while you study through our Work Integrated Learning programs, which are a guaranteed part of all our bachelor degrees and can include placements, internships or industry-linked projects.
-In this degree, in the unit Crime, Society and Culture (LAW30025), you’ll team up with other students to work on a problems-based project briefed to you by an industry partner.
+Build up your CV with real industry experience with our Work Integrated Learning programs, guaranteed as part of all our bachelor degrees.
+In this degree, in the unit Criminal Justice Industry Project (LAW30025), you’ll team up with other students to work on a problems-based project briefed to you by an industry partner.

 Bachelor of Criminal Justice and Criminology